- We recognise that the family is the expert on their child and work in partnership with them.

 Our Nursery Provision

-- Our staff is welcoming and friendly, providing an inclusive, sensitive and positive approach.
+- Our staff are welcoming and friendly, providing an inclusive, sensitive and positive approach.

-- All EYFS staff in our Early Years unit will develop a relationship with your child.
+- All EYFS staff will develop a relationship with your child.
 They will identify individual needs and plan for their next steps and access additional support from other professionals where necessary.
-This will be co-ordinated by the EYFS Leader who is also the school’s SENCo.

 - We will work in partnership with you and your child, reviewing targets, and planning for the future.